royward/pseudo-double/README.md

 ### Count leading zeros

 gcc uses __builtin_clzll.
 This is required for all functions.
-For x86-64 the
+For x86-64 the intel intrinsic _lzcnt_u64 is available.

 # Other notes